michaelgroeger/game-recommendation/README.md

 ## Citing

-If you use the custom code or data from this repo please cite:
+If you use the code or data from this repo please cite:

 ```latex
 @misc{Groeger:2023,